Finding support and connecting with people living with

 Local and national support services

-- BCNA Helpline 1800 500 258 - Breast cancer specific support
+- BCNA Helpline 1800 500 258 - Breast cancer specific information and navigation, 9.00 am and 5.00 pm AEST Monday to Friday

 - Lifeline 13 11 14 - 24/7 crisis support

-Breast care nurses:
+Breast care nurses

-State-based services:
+State-based services

 - Community health centers: May offer free or low-cost counseling